2011–12 in Danish football: Superliga

-The 22nd edition of the Danish Superliga is set to start on 16 July 2011 and end on 25 May 2012.
+The 22nd edition of the Danish Superliga was set to start on 16 July 2011 and end on 25 May 2012.

 League table

 First Division

-The First Division is set to start on 12 August 2011 and end on 10 June 2012.
+The First Division was set to start on 12 August 2011 and end on 10 June 2012.

 League table

 Second Division

-The Second Divisions are set to begin on 7 August 2011 and end on 16 June 2012.
+The Second Divisions was set to begin on 7 August 2011 and end on 16 June 2012.

 League tables

 Cup

-The Cup is scheduled to play its first round matches on 9–11 August 2011 and hold its final on Ascension day, 17 May.
+The Cup was scheduled to play its first round matches on 9–11 August 2011 and hold its final on Ascension day, 17 May.

 Continental football

 For the first time since the 2000–01 season, two Danish teams would participate in the UEFA Champions League.
 F.C.
 Copenhagen qualified for the champions' path's third qualifying round as Danish champions, and OB qualified for the league path's third qualifying round as runners-up.

 FC Nordsjælland qualified for the play-offs of the Europa League as cup winners, while Brøndby IF qualified as third in the league for the third qualifying round and FC Midtjylland qualified for the second qualifying round as fourth in the league.